 Millcreek Canyon3800 Millcreek Canyon Rd, Salt Lake City

-Not only is Millcreek Canyon one of the only canyons you can bring your dog-child to, but it also hosts a wealth of sprawling fall colors in Salt Lake.
+Not only is Millcreek Canyon one of the only canyons you can bring your dog to, but it also hosts a wealth of sprawling fall colors in Salt Lake.
 We’d say finding warm tones in Millcreek is easily a dealer’s choice.
 Pick almost any trail, Elbow Fork, Bowman Fork, Big Water Trail, or keep driving Millcreek Canyon Road to experience the oversized whimsical yellow and orange trees.

 Brighton Resort: Big Cottonwood Canyon8302 S Brighton Loop Rd, Brighton

 The canyon drive envelopes you with pops of autumn color, but just wait until you get to the top of Big Cottonwood.
 Brighton Ski Resort is the real showstopper.
 Ski runs once bustling with adrenaline junkies swishing through incredible Utah powder now reveal the calmer side of nature with colorful aspens and pine trees galore.
 Spend the day hiking to Little Cottonwood Canyon by way of the Alta-Brighton Loop, a journey worth the effort, or take a short trail–Silver Lake Loop–both will showcase nature’s fall hues.

 Silver Lake Loop at Brighton Resort